uprtcl/intercreativity-reader/README.md

-# Intercreativity and React - Integration Example
+# Intercreativity Simple Read Example from React App

-This repo shows how to reuse Intercreativity's [Documents Module](https://github.com/uprtcl/js-uprtcl) inside a React application.

-It needs [Metamask](https://metamask.io/) as the identity provider to loging with the HTTP service provider.
+This is a simple example of how to use @uprtcl/evees-polkadot and @uprtcl/evees-reader to read \_Prtcl content from Polkadot remotes.

 ## Run